Key Takeaways

 ECM data is most powerful when it is combined with other independent data sources to create a complete picture of the crash.
 Event data recorder evidence from passenger vehicles involved in the collision, GPS and telematics data from fleet tracking systems, dashcam footage from the truck and surrounding vehicles, cell phone records proving driver distraction, weather and road condition data, and physical evidence analyzed by accident reconstructionists can all be layered together to reconstruct the final seconds before impact with objective precision.

-When you can demonstrate what happened through multiple independent data sources that corroborate one another, the case shifts from a "he said/she said" liability dispute to a damages negotiation.
-The truck driver's version of events can be tested against what the electronic record actually shows, and discrepancies between the driver's account and the data are devastating to the defense.
-This convergence of evidence is what transforms complex trucking accident cases into provable claims.
+When multiple independent data sources corroborate one another, the case can shift from a "he said/she said" liability dispute to a focused evaluation of fault and damages.
+The truck driver's version of events can be tested against what the electronic record actually shows, and major discrepancies between the driver's account and the data can reshape settlement leverage.

 Frequently Asked Questions